kutruff/nimbit/README.md

 FishEnum.options; // ["Salmon", "Tuna", "Trout"];
 ```

-## (TODO) Native enums
+## Native enums

-Zod enums are the recommended approach to defining and validating enums.
-But if you need to validate against an enum from a third-party library (or you don't want to rewrite your existing enums) you can use `z.nativeEnum()`.
+Enums created with `enumm()` are the recommended approach to defining and validating enums.
+But if you need to validate against an enum from a third-party library (or you don't want to rewrite your existing enums) you can use `nativeEnum()`.

 **Numeric enums**